Self-employed people and small business owners tend to spend a lot of their own money on work.

 Standard deduction vs. itemizing expenses

-When it comes to the standard deduction, you've got a choice.
-You can either take the $13,000 or so, no questions asked, or you can itemize your personal deductions on your tax return.
+When it comes to annual personal tax deductions, you have a choice to make.
+You can either take the $15,000 or so – the standard deduction – , or you can itemize your personal deductions.

 It's important to note that these personal itemized deductions have nothing to do with your deductible business expenses, which you can claim on top of the standard deduction.
 More on that later!